section-engineering-education/engineering-education/articles/how-to-upload-images-to-cloudinary-using-node.js/index.md

 | -  |Node.js| -  |
 | -  |.Net| -  |

-You can find a comprehensive guide or tutorial on how to upload images to Cloudinary using _Django_ [here](https://www.section.io/engineering-education/uploading-images-to-cloudinary-from-django-application/#conclusion).
-I highly recommend it for _Python_ developers.
+You can find a comprehensive guide or tutorial on how to upload images to Cloudinary using *Django* [here](/engineering-education/uploading-images-to-cloudinary-from-django-application/#conclusion).
+I highly recommend it for *Python* developers.

 In this tutorial, we are going to learn how to upload an image to Cloudinary using Node.js.

 ### Key takeaways
 At the end of the tutorial, you will have learned about:

-- Getting started with Cloudinary.js
+- Getting started with Cloudinary.js.
-- Integrating Cloudinary.js in a Node application
+- Integrating Cloudinary.js in a Node.js application.
-- Uploading an image to Cloudinary
+- Uploading an image to Cloudinary.

 ### Pre-requisites
 The basic requirements for this tutorial are:
 - Web development basics.
 - A basic IDE installation on the machine.
-In our case, we shall use [Visual Studio Code](https://code.visualstudio.com/download) (free, easy to use, and very efficient).
+In our case, we will be using [Visual Studio Code](https://code.visualstudio.com/download) (free, easy to use, and very efficient).
 - [Node.js](/engineering-education/why-node-js-is-popular/) basics.
 - A stable internet connection.

-### Table of Contents
+### Table of contents
 - [Create account](#create-account)
 - [Setting up our project](#setting-up-our-project)
 - [Folder structure](#folder-structure)